munificent/craftinginterpreters/book/compiling-expressions.md

 </aside>

-We'll need to tweak the code in this chapter later to handle assignment.
+Later, we'll need to tweak the code in this chapter to handle assignment.
 But, otherwise, what we wrote covers all of our expression compiling needs for the rest of the book.
 We'll plug additional parsing functions into the table when we add new kinds of expressions, but `parsePrecedence()` is complete.